yawankoma/IT-Administration-Home-Lab/README.md

 | Screen Lock | 15 minutes inactivity | Unattended workstation protection |
 | Control Panel | Disabled for standard users | Prevents unauthorized system changes |

-> **Key Takeaway:** A single GPO applied at the domain level instantly enforced security standards across every machine in S.K.O Corporation — no manual configuration required on individual PCs.
+> **Key Takeaway:** A single GPO applied at the domain level instantly enforced security standards across every machine in S.K.O Corporation, no manual configuration required on individual PCs.
 This is the power of centralized Group Policy management.

 ---